 - 1/3 cup dark chocolate chips

 - In a small bowl, combine milk and extract.
-Stir in 2 cups confectioners' sugar and cocoa to form a stiff dough.
+Stir in 2 cups confectioners' sugar and cocoa to form a dough.
 Turn onto a surface lightly sprinkled with confectioners' sugar.
-Knead in enough remaining confectioners' sugar to form a very stiff dough (dough should not be sticky).
+Knead in enough remaining confectioners' sugar to form a soft dough (dough should not be sticky).

 - Divide into thirds.
 Shape one portion into twenty-four 1/2-in. balls.
 Shape remaining portions of dough into twenty-four 1-in. balls.
 On waxed paper-lined baking sheets, flatten each 1-in. ball into an irregular 1-1/2-in. circle.